-Wash with clean water and go to the doctor if it enters the eyes.
+Wash with clean water and go to the doctor if it

-Make sure to keep the batteries fully charged at
+enters the eyes.

-\ all times, when operating the truck in cold weather.
+Make sure to keep the batteries fully charged at all times, when operating the machine in cold weather.

-8) CHECK HYDRAULIC OIL LEVEL
+9) CHECK HYDRAULIC OIL LEVEL

-- (1) Rest fork on ground and stop the mast at upright vertical position and stop engine.
+- (1) Rest fork on ground and stop engine.
 Pull out dipstick and check oil level.
-If insufficient, add oil. - ▲ Hot oil and components can cause personal injury.
+If insufficient, add oil. - ⚠ Hot oil and components can cause personal injury.
 Do not allow hot oil or components to contact skin.